andreafabrizi/DNSProxy/README.md

 ## Integration, easy with standards:

 DNSP has been build keeping in mind _simplicity_ and _standardness_.
-Most of us will know that -on a modern Linux box- an extra layer of caching DNS messages is provided by nscd or dnsmasq services.
+Most of us will know that -on a modern Linux box- an extra layer of caching DNS is provided by nscd or dnsmasq services.
 Even in presence of such caches, UDP+TCP DNS traffic accounts today for a sensible and quite constant bandwidth consumption.

 DNSP is _not_ an alternative to such caching services.
 They can coexist if needed.
 In a way, DNS can be integrated to work closely with **DNS services** in empowering a more distributed